Our Services

 Sometimes the cause is simple.
 Other times, it requires a closer look.

-If you're experiencing unexplained itching and want to understand what might be causing it, Ubie's free AI-powered Pruritus symptom checker can help you identify possible causes and guide your next steps before speaking with a healthcare professional.
+If you're experiencing unexplained itching and want to understand what might be causing it, you can use Ubie's free AI symptom checker to get personalized insights and guidance before speaking with a healthcare professional.

 Yeast infections are most commonly caused by Candida, a type of fungus that naturally lives in the body.
 Normally, it stays balanced with other microorganisms.
 But under certain conditions, it can overgrow.